Synonym(s)

 DefinitionThis section has been translated automatically.

-Rare, chronic, recurrent, melting and scarring, neutrophilic, furunculoid, autoinflammatory reaction of skin and subcutis, which manifests itself preferably in the intertriginous areas, i.e. perianal, inguinal and/or axillary.
-Pathogenetically essential is the destruction of terminal hair follicles in intertriginous skin areas.
-Smoking and obesity are important predisposing factors in addition to a genetic disposition (Jørgensen AR et al. 2020).
+A chronic, recurrent, melting and scarring, neutrophilic, furunculoid, autoinflammatory reaction of the skin and subcutis, which manifests itself preferably in the intertriginous areas, i.e. perianal, inguinal, gluteal and/or axillary.
+In aytpic forms, the retroauricular region or the neck may be affected.
+The main pathogenetic factor here is the destruction of terminal hair follicles in intertriginous skin areas.

 You might also be interested in